FREE for children ages 4 and under, $5 for ages 5-12

 The bats at Lubee boast wingspans of up to 6 feet across.
 Guests will get to observe how the bats interact with each other, play with their toys and eat a variety of fruits and vegetables, a truly unique sight.
 Food and refreshments, and “batty” merchandise (including bat houses) will be available for purchase at the event.
 Also, other local environmental organizations will offer educational materials at their booths spread across the beautiful grounds of the conservancy.

 The festival is a fun, relaxing and recreational experience for the whole family with free activities, including bat-themed crafts and games for kids, educational exhibits, bouncy huts provided by Space Walk and presentations by bat experts.
 All proceeds of the festival help support bat conservation and education programs.
 The festival is held at Lubee Bat Conservancy, a 110-acre ranch, located at 1309 N.W.
 192nd Avenue, Gainesville, FL 32609.

-Admission is free, although donations are encouraged.
+Admission is FREE for children ages 4 and under, $5 for ages 5-12 and $8 for ages 13 & up!
 We highly recommend grabbing your friends or family and carpooling!
-For more information, please email us at email@example.com or
+For more information, please email us at firstname.lastname@example.org or

 Like us on Facebook for festival updates

 Lubee Bat Conservancy is an international non-profit organization dedicated to saving bats and their habitats through research, conservation, and education, with a focus on community engagement.